dannyvankooten/plugin-endpoints/README.md

 		'easy-digital-downloads/easy-digital-downloads.php',
 		'edd-software-licensing/edd-software-licenses.php'
 	),				// only enable edd & edd sl plugins
-	true 			// this response should return json, do not load themes );
+);

 // done!
 ```

-Now, point your requests at `https://your-site/edd-sl-api....` and you'll see that only the specified plugins are enabled for the request.
+Now, point a request at `https://your-site/edd-sl-api....` and notice that only the specified plugins are loaded for the request.

 ```
 GET http://local.wp/edd-sl-api/?edd_action=activate_license...
 ```